-Melissa Kennedy Panto, LMHC, ATR – Program Director
+Melissa Kennedy Panto, LMHC, ATR, CT – Clinical Director

 Melissa received her master’s degree at Lesley University and is a licensed mental health counselor and registered art therapist.
 She coordinates and implements all programming activities at Jeff’s Place, including volunteer facilitator trainings and supervision of clinical internships.
 She has spent her professional career working with children, teens and adults, both individually and in groups, who have experienced trauma.
 She uses art as a healing tool for others to explore, express, and empower.
 She can be reached at email@example.com.

-Aliya Kleiner joins our Jeff’s Place team as our Associate Program Director.
-Aliya earned her Master’s Degree in Expressive Therapies and Mental Health Counseling from Lesley University in 2013.
-She has worked with children, adolescents, and adults over the past 5 years.
+Aliya earned her Master’s Degree in Expressive Therapies and Mental Health Counseling from Lesley University.
+She has worked with children, adolescents, and adults.
 Aliya incorporates art, music, play, and a lot of humor in her work.
-She brings with her a sense of warmth, compassion, and optimism and we are so excited to have her aboard!
+She brings with her a sense of warmth, compassion, and optimism.
 She can be reached at firstname.lastname@example.org.

 Cameron earned his Master’s degree in Clinical Mental Health Counseling with a specialization in Expressive Arts Therapy from Lesley University.
 Prior to Jeff’s Place he has worked with children, adults with developmental disabilities, and elders with various dementias.
 Cameron uses music, play, movement, poetry, and visual art to augment his work.
 He can be reached at email@example.com.